Legends of the Fall: Critical response

-Review aggregator website Rotten Tomatoes reports that 58% of 57 film critics have given the film a positive review, with a rating average of 5.81/10.
+Review aggregator website Rotten Tomatoes reports that 61% of 61 film critics have given the film a positive review, with a rating average of 6/10.
 The site's consensus states: "Featuring a swoon-worthy star turn by Brad Pitt, Legends of the Fall's painterly photography and epic sweep often compensate for its lack of narrative momentum and glut of melodramatic twists."
-Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 45 based on 23 reviews, indicating "mixed or average reviews".
+Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 45 based on 23 reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times described the film as "pretty good ... with full-blooded performances and heartfelt melodrama".
-Peter Travers of Rolling Stone particularly praised Pitt's performance saying, "Though the admirable Quinn has the toughest role, Pitt carries the picture.
+Peter Travers of Rolling Stone particularly praised Pitt's performance saying: "Though the admirable Quinn has the toughest role, Pitt carries the picture.
 The blue-eyed boy who seemed a bit lost in Interview with the Vampire proves himself a bona fide movie star, stealing every scene he's in."
-Comparatively, Chris Hicks of Deseret News noted, "Pitt is the hunk of the moment, and Legends of the Fall will only further cement his big-screen, romantic leading-man status.
+Comparatively, Chris Hicks of Deseret News noted: "Pitt is the hunk of the moment, and Legends of the Fall will only further cement his big-screen, romantic leading-man status.
 And he is satisfying as the internalized, rebellious Tristan (look for that name to be given to more than a few babies over the next few years).
 Even if the character seems only a slight twist on the similar role he played in A River Runs Through It.
 (He even becomes a bootlegger!)"
+Multiple critics compared the plot of the Ludlow brothers to films like East of Eden and Giant.